Diverse Learning Needs

 Deaf and Hard of Hearing

-The Deaf and Hard of Hearing (DHH) class offers support for students in grades 1-12 whose hearing loss significantly impacts their language development and learning.
+The Deaf and Hard of Hearing (DHH) class provides educational programming for students in grades 1-12 whose hearing loss significantly impacts their language development and learning.
 DHH classes offer unique educational environments, including direct English language instruction, communicative supports, and services.
-Curriculum modifications, instructional accommodations, integration opportunities, and learning technologies are personalized based on the strengths and needs of each student.
-Programming options for DHH students include communication and instruction through Aural/Oral and/or Bilingual approaches.
+Curriculum adaptations, instructional accommodations, integration opportunities, and learning technologies are personalized based on each student's strengths and needs.
+Programming options for DHH students include communication and instruction through Aural/Oral and/or bilingual approaches.

 Congregated Settings